The Crimson Rivers (TV series): Season 2

 The shooting of "Holy Theft" took place in Haute-Savoie, partly at the Château of Avenières in Cruseilles, as well as in Sainte-Croix-en-Jarez and in the woods of Vézelin-sur-Loire, in Loire.

 Season 3

 The shooting of "Lune noire" took place in Picardy, partly in Ault-Onival, its cliffs, the esplanade under the storm, and the former Derloche-Cantevelle locksmith factory which transformed into a gendarmerie, and mainly in Hesdin – Pas-de-Calais in the villa Debruyne, also called “Château Dalle”, bequeathed in 2016 with its 7000 m2 park to the town of Hesdin.

 For "XXY", the shooting took place in Vresse-sur-Semois, Belgium, in August 2020.

+Season 4

+Filming of the first two episodes of Kovenkore began on February 16, 2022, for a duration of 45 days in Belgium in the Province of Namur, notably in Viroinval, at the Olloy-sur-Viroin cemetery.

+Filming of the next two episodes took place from April 25, 2022 to May 26, 2022 in Aquitaine, particularly around the Arcachon Bay.

+Filming of the fifth and sixth episodes took place from May 30, 2022 to June 28, 2022 in Gironde, notably in Bordeaux.

 Episode list

 English episode titles of Seasons 1 and 2 come from the on-demand services All 4 and SBS On Demand.

 Season 1

 Season 2

 A second season was announced on 17 December 2018.
 It is broadcast over four evenings, in January 2020.